 Perform regular maintenance and fault remediation tasks on VMware servers using IT workflow automation.
 This will monitor your VMware server for events and will automatically execute workflow actions based on the configured trigger profile.

 VM migration is a feature provided by most major virtualization software providers, that allows live migration of virtual machines.
 It enables IT administrators and data center managers to easily migrate virtual machines from one physical host to another with minimal disruption.
 This can be beneficial in distributing consolidated virtual servers that consume a lot of bandwidth across physical resources to minimize network traffic congestion.
-OpManager tracks these changes and provides complete network visibility without the slightest disruption.
+With OpManager, monitor virtual server migration , track these changes and provides complete network visibility without the slightest disruption.